 Sometimes vertical slabs of ice melt into fantastic delicate patterns.
 Maybe their angle to the sun helps them melt faster than horizontal slabs.
 The ice at Rainbow Cove had several of these wonderful delicate shapes.

 The lake was covered by a fog bank in the distance, behind another delicate ice formation at Rainbow Cove.

 Every time I explore Bear Lake I find something new.
 The lake seems to have different moods every season, and I never get tired of the beauty of places like Rainbow Cove.
 The fog and ice on this day was really special.

-These photos are copyrighted, so please do not copy them or use them without my permission.
+My photos are copyrighted, so please do not use them without permission.